MUCodeAcademy/learning-tracker/api routes.md

 PUT '/api/cohort/change' - Changes a student's cohort.
 Requires new cohortid & studentid, as well as the id of the entry on this table.
 DELETE '/api/cohort/delete/:id' - deletes a cohort w/ cohort_id = to the id in the route. eg api/cohort/delete/3 deletes cohort with cohort_id 3.
 DELETE '/api/cohort/remove/:id' - removes a student from a cohort.
 The ID is -the ID of the entry on the table you want to delete-, not the student or the cohort.

+## Users Routes

+GET '/api/users/all' - gets all users.
+GET '/api/users/students' - gets all users who are students only GET '/api/users/students/cohort/:id' - gets all users who are students in a cohort.
+Id is the cohort_id of the cohort.
+GET '/api/users/instructors' - gets all instructors
+GET '/api/users/instructors/cohort/:id' - gets all instructors assigned to a cohort where id = cohort_id GET '/api/users/admin' - gets all admins
+POST '/api/users/edit' - edits a user's data.
+Requires all user fields: first, last, email, role, and userid POST '/api/users/userinfo' - requests user info for a newly logged in user using the user's username.
+If a user is not found, creates a new user account w/ an Unassigned role for that email.
+Endpoint exists to query out the active user after Auth0 has authenticated the user.
+This should only be used in one place in the entire application.
+POST '/api/users/activate' - Used to activate a new user as a student and assign a cohort.
+Requires a userid and a cohortid.
+DELETE '/api/users/remove/:id' - deletes a user w/ user_id equal to the id.

+##